-The site lies on the eastern fringes of Duns and covers an area of 3.4 hectares (8.4 acres) (BD12B).
-To the north it is bounded by a petrol filling station, to the east by residential properties and farm land, to the south it is bounded by farm buildings (Cairnbank) and to the west by Berrywell Road and a residential development site.
-The site is identified for housing purposes in the Council's Finalised Local Plan and in that document the indicative capacity is shown as 64 units.
+The site lies to the north-west of the existing settlement of Coldstream and covers an area of 4.3 hectares (10.63 acres).
+To the north-west it is bounded by a woodland shelter-belt, to the north-east by Duns Road, to the south-east it is bounded by the residential properties off Bennecourt Drive and to the south-west by a field.
+The site is identified for housing purposes in the Council's Finalised Local Plan and in that document the indicative capacity is shown as 60 units.
 A more detailed assessment of capacity is included as part of this paper.